cypress-io/cypress-documentation/content/guides/getting-started/component-setup.md

 applied to your tests the same way they are to your source code.

 If your dev server has compiled your `Stepper.cy.js` spec correctly, you'll get a passing test.
-If not, read the "[Dev Server Troubleshooting]()" section.
+If not, read the [Dev Server Troubleshooting]() section.

 <Alert>